nhoening/StoSim/README.rst

 --------------------
 StoSim runs stochastic simulations.

-You write the actual simulation, but stosim relieves you of:
+You write the actual simulation, but StoSim relieves you of:
 - Arranging runs for all combinations of your dependent variables.
 - Distributing workload across several CPUS, even on different machines.
 The latter works in a local environment with shared home directories or on a PBS cluster.
 - Generating nice paper-ready plots and T-Tests from the results.

+You can find extensive documentation at http://homepages.cwi.nl/~nicolas/stosim/

-There are example simulations in the "example" folder and you can find extensive documentation at http://homepages.cwi.nl/~nicolas/stosim/
+Example simulations are in the "example" folder - see code at Github: https://github.com/nhoening/stosim (the examples are discussed in tutorials in the documentation).

 Dependencies